danutsss/mikrotik-ucrm-service-api/README.md

 ## Future updates

-* Configure the plugin, directly from the plugin's page.
+* Configure the plugin, directly from the plugin's configuration page.